Documentation \u2014 v7.0.1

 CONSULT

-SME agents provide domain guidance
+SME agents provide domain guidance, optionally convene council

 6